click on images for clips

 Michelle made her first short film while in college and has been working as an Editor for fiction features, shorts and documentaries ever since.

 Originally from Canada, Michelle received the prestigious Canadian National Apprenticeship Award for writing the short film RE:ACTION while completing her undergraduate degree at Queen’s University.
-She then went on to direct and edit MY WITHERED TOMATO FRIEND.
+She then went on to co-direct and co-edit MY WITHERED TOMATO FRIEND.
 Although a student film, it was selected to be in general competition at the Toronto International Film Festival and the Vancouver International Film Festival.

-The short film’s success lead to a full scholarship at NYU’s Tisch School of the Arts.
-While at NYU, Michelle fell in love with editing and found herself editing many of her classmates films along with her own.
+The short film’s success lead to graduate school at NYU’s Tisch School of the Arts where Michelle fell in love with editing and found herself editing many of her classmates films along with her own.

-After receiving her Master’s degree, Michelle stayed in New York and began her editing career working on documentaries at Maysles Films.
-She was an Assistant Editor on the Academy Award Winning feature THE LINE KING.
-She then moved into fiction features working with luminary feature editors such as Dede Allen, Craig McKay and Lee Percy on films such as COP LAND, PRACTICAL MAGIC and SALT.
+After receiving her Master’s degree, Michelle stayed in New York and began her editing career working as an Assistant Editor on documentaries.
+These included work at Maysles Films as well as on the Academy Award Winning feature THE LINE KING.
+She then moved into fiction features working with luminary feature editors like Dede Allen, Craig McKay, Zach Staenberg and Lee Percy on films such as COP LAND, PRACTICAL MAGIC and SALT.

 Michelle was promoted to Associate Editor on BOYS DON’T CRY directed by Kimberly Peirce which won the Academy Award for best actress for Hilary Swank.
 Michelle then moved to Los Angeles to further her career in Hollywood.
-Other directors she has worked closely with include Philip Noyce, Paul Schrader and Mary Lambert.
+Other directors she worked closely with include Philip Noyce, Paul Schrader and Mary Lambert.
+She also continued to work on documentaries enjoying the challenge of creating a story through editing.

 As a former national level competitive swimmer, Michelle still enjoys swimming laps in the morning to relax and reset as well as taking long walks with her dogs in the hills above Los Angeles.